Skip to main content

 High CPU Temperature

-# 1. Check current temperature
+# 1. Check current temperature across all zones

 cat /sys/class/thermal/thermal_zone*/temp

-# 2. Check for throttling
+# 2. Check for active throttling with turbostat

 sudo turbostat --show Core,Busy%,Avg_MHz,PkgTmp,PkgWatt --interval 1